dmitrievanthony/ignite/modules/ml/python/docs/examples.rst

 One of the popular ways for supervised model training is batch training.
 In this approach, training is done in iterations; during each iteration we extract a subpart(batch) of labeled data (data consisting of input of approximated function and corresponding values of this function which are often called ‘ground truth’) on which we train and update model parameters using this subpart.
 Updates are made to minimize loss function on batches.

-Apache Ignite MLPTrainer is used for distributed batch training, which works in a map-reduce way.
+GridGain MLPTrainer is used for distributed batch training, which works in a map-reduce way.
 Each iteration (let’s call it global iteration) consists of several parallel iterations which in turn consists of several local steps.
 Each local iteration is executed by it’s own worker and performs the specified number of local steps (called synchronization period) to compute it’s update of model parameters.
 Then all updates are accumulated on the node, that started training, and are transformed to global update which is sent back to all workers.
 This process continues until stop criteria is reached.

 With local data: